tcardoso2/vermon/README.md

 t-motion-detector uses mocha unit tests to test the detector, notifier and environment classes.
 I'll be adding more on the go.

 ***
 * v 0.3.4: Implementing dependency injection with config.js (WIP), setting up t-motion from config without requiring hard-coding.
 Allowing Config object to receive alternate (mock) config file name.
+Replaced vars in the main file by 'let'.
+Started implementation of automatic instances of Environment / Notifier / MotionDetectors via StartWithConfig() function (WIP), added extra checks when adding notifiers or detectors;
 * v 0.3.3: first version for the RaspistillNotifier - based on raspistill node module for capturing photos
 * v 0.3.2: Adding node-raspistill as RaspistillNotifier wrapper into Extensions classes.
 Will allow to take A snapshot picture if movement is detected using a properly configured raspberry camera and the